 The condenser box is a vacuum vessel containing the argon condenser (CD 1), a gas heat exchanger cascade (HE 1-5), 8 cryogenic valves and the interconnecting 1 in OD stainless steel tubes with 0.065 in wall thickness (see figure 4), designed to reach the flow rate and efficiency goals outlined in section 2.
-The assembly has overall dimensions, including the support structure and the cryogenic valves, of ~1 m in diameter and ~2.5 m in height with a total mass of ~570 kg.
+The assembly has overall dimensions, including the support structure and the cryogenic valves, of $\sim$ 1 m in diameter and $\sim$ 2.5 m in height with a total mass of $\sim$ 570 kg.
+The condenser box is rated for a maximum pressure of 0.5 barg (1.5 barg) on the argon (nitrogen) side, and complies with the 2014/68/EU "Pressure Equipment Directive" [22].

-The stainless steel argon condenser is a shell-and-tube heat exchanger with outer dimensions of $10 \text{ in} \times 12.5 \text{ in}$ (diameter $\times$ height), consisting of 127 tubes with $\frac{1}{2} \text{ in OD}$ , a wall thickness of 0.049 in and a length of 7 in.
+The stainless steel argon condenser is a shell-and-tube heat exchanger with outer dimensions of $10 \text{ in} \times 12.5 \text{ in}$ (diameter $\times$ height), consisting of 127 tubes with 1/2 in OD, a wall thickness of 0.049 in and a length of 7 in.
 The tubes are closed on top and welded at the bottom end to a base-plate, arranged in a hexagonal closely-packed pattern with a pitch of 3/4 in (cf. identical design of the two-phase argon heat exchanger in section 3.3).
 The selection of tube dimensions is informed by heat transfer measurements conducted on different tube geometries.
 The base-plate separates the nitrogen volume on the top from the argon volume on the bottom.
 The so-called chicken feeder, mounted at the end of the LN2 delivery tube passively doses the inflow into the condenser.
-The chicken feeder consists of a stainless steel bucket in which the $LN_2$ tube ends loosely.
-This provides some backpressure to the $LN_2$ line given by the hydrostatic pressure of the depth of the tube's end with respect to the bucket's lip.
-If the pressure on the nitrogen side of the condenser decreases, due to the opening of the gas vent line, $LN_2$ overflows from the bucket and falls into the condenser.
-This system ensures that the condenser is not flooded with $LN_2$ when standard operating procedures are followed and maintains a flow of LN2 on an as-needed basis.
+The chicken feeder consists of a stainless steel bucket in which the LN2 tube ends loosely.
+This provides some backpressure to the LN2 line given by the hydrostatic pressure of the depth of the tube's end with respect to the bucket's lip.
+If the pressure on the nitrogen side of the condenser decreases, due to the opening of the gas vent line, LN2 overflows from the bucket and falls into the condenser.

+This system ensures that the condenser is not flooded with $LN_2$ when standard operating procedures are followed and maintains a flow of $LN_2$ on an as-needed basis.
 The chicken feeder doses the inflow such that only a small quantity of $LN_2$ pools on top of the base-plate, establishing a vertical temperature gradient along the tube's length and keeping the temperature of the inner tube surfaces above the triple point of argon.
 This way, the argon on the other side of the tubes does not solidify under normal operation conditions, even though the nitrogen is not pressurised to a point at which its saturation temperature is higher than the melting point of argon.
 Instead, the argon condenses on the inside of the tubes, runs down the walls in a thin film and then drops through the transfer line into the cryostat by gravity.
 The nitrogen undergoes its phase change entirely inside the condenser and the required latent heat is provided by the argon on the other side.
 The cooling power of the cold $GN_2$ is subsequently recycled as described below.